xingjunm/dimensionality-driven-learning/README.md

 ## Code for ICML 2018 paper "Dimensionality-Driven Learning with Noisy Labels".

+## Updated: change initial learning rates to 0.01 for convergence issue.
+This leads to performance decreases, still needs to be fixed.

 ### 1. Train DNN models using command line:

 An example: <br/>